komalniraula/ml-quant-eval/README.md

-# The report is main_report_kn2505.pdf

 # Systematic Alpha: Mean-Reversion Trading Strategy

 This project implements a systematic mean-reversion trading strategy using machine learning and stochastic models.
-It explores the generation of alpha by constructing peer portfolios with K-Means clustering, estimating volatility with GARCH(1,1), and forecasting returns using the Ornstein-Uhlenbeck (OU) process.
+It explores the generation of alpha by constructing peer portfolios with K-Nearest Neighbors (KNN) clustering, estimating volatility with GARCH(1,1), and forecasting returns using the Ornstein-Uhlenbeck (OU) process.

-> 📅 **Final Report Date:** May 15, 2025
-> 🎓 **Institution:** New York University Stern School of Business
-> 👤 **Author:** Komal Niraula

 ---